gazebosim/gz-common/tutorials/profiler.md

 colcon build --cmake-args -DENABLE_PROFILER=1
 ```

-Run your Ignition library then open the profiler browser using:
+Run your Ignition library then go to ignition installation path and open the profiler browser using:

 ```
-ign_remotery_vis
+libexec/ignition/ignition-common5/ign_remotery_vis
 ```

 If the profiler is run successfully, you should see output in a browser.
 Similar to this